ut-parla/synthetic_graphs/README.md

 Scripts to generate graph files are in the `graphs/` directory.
 `viz.py` is used to draw graphs to the screen (uses and REQUIRES networkx [https://networkx.org/] )
-NOTE: `viz.py` also computes the average width and critical path length. (which can be used to estimate runtime)
+NOTE: `viz.py` also computes the average width and critical path length. (which can be used to bound runtime)

 `run.py` is used to launch the tasks
 'verify.py' can take the verbose standard output of 'run.py' and verify that the observed ordering is correct